0,00 USD

 Beyond his success with Zèklè, Joël Widmaier has been a driving force behind promoting jazz in Haiti.
 He has played a crucial role in elevating jazz as a respected genre in Haitian music, helping to bridge the gap between traditional sounds and modern interpretations.

 One of his most notable contributions is his leadership in the Port-au-Prince International Jazz Festival (PAPJAZZ), where he has served as artistic director.
-This festival has become a major cultural event, bringing world-class jazz musicians to Haiti while providing a platform for local artists to showcase their talent internationally.
+This festival has evolved into a significant cultural event, attracting world-class jazz musicians to Haiti while offering a platform for local artists to showcase their talents internationally.

 Producer and Cultural Advocate